Skip to content

 }

-For standard upgrades (flat timestamp field), add directly to HardForkConfig:
+For standard upgrades (a flat timestamp field), add the field directly to UpgradeConfig:

 /// `azul_time` sets the activation time for the Base Azul network upgrade.